Have you thought about the real cost of free legal information resources?

-Weighing the benefits of paid legal information services against the cost is important for every attorney’s practice.
-But what makes for a strong legal information provider?
+Weighing the benefits of paid legal information resources against the cost is important for every attorney’s practice.
+But what makes for a strong legal research resource?
 What is the return you can expect?
 How do you justify the cost when you need to ensure that ends meet?

-There are a wide variety of service providers available, and the costs vary widely.
+There are a wide variety of resources available, and the costs vary widely.
 It is important to review all of your options to determine the best solution for your business.

 There is only one consistent benefit to free legal information: the lack of a cost.
 That benefit, however, can be far outweighed by the potential risk to your clients and your business.

 Many providers of free legal information lack the resources to ensure information is up to date.
 They also lack depth and breadth of information, which means that you may need to waste time using several free services to get all of the information you need.

 Additionally, in the age where generative AI is readily available, attorneys may have already begun using free AI resources to find legal information because it can quickly search through large amounts of data and present the results in an easy-to-understand manner.
 However, according to a recent report by the Thomson Reuters Institute, firms are taking a “cautiously proactive approach” to using AI at work, with 3% of survey respondents saying they use generative AI right now, and 15% of respondents have warned employees against unauthorized generative AI use.

 When reviewing free providers of legal information, take a close look at where they get their information, how often it is updated, and who is updating the material.
 You want to ensure that the information you are using is accurate, so you do not put your clients or your practice at risk.

 Sign up for our newsletter to gain early access to:

 While every paid provider has unique features and benefits, there are some key benefits you should look for and expect.
 These include: